 Living with a roommate is usually rewarding and results in lasting friendships.
 However, some roommates will experience times of conflict over such things as values, habits, and personalities.
 If a room change is requested because of conflict, residents are expected to first work toward reconciliation with the help of the Residence Life staff before a move will be initiated, and in order to encourage roommates to work together through initial conflicts.
 Room changes within a residence hall may be made with the consent of the resident Director and the Director of Residence Life.
-A room change request form can be found in "forms" under the student tab in MyBU and must be completed and filed before final approval is given to move.
+Please contact the Residence Life Director and Resident Director of your building by email to request these changes.
 A room change fee will be charged to students who are granted a change of room.
 The University reserves the right to move students for appropriate reasons.
 Once assignments have been made, students are expected to reside in the room to which they have been assigned.
 Any student who wishes to change rooms needs to start the process by talking to their RA.

 Bluefield University freshman and transfer students will be given the opportunity to take part in the Room Swap Process.
 This process begins one week after classes have started and lasts for two weeks.
 New students will have a good idea of whether they will get along with the roommate they were assigned.
 If not, they are encouraged to find a new one.
 The room change fee will be waived during this period only.
-Students requesting to move to 32 single/private room or another residence hall after the start of the fourth week of classes will be denied until the start of the new semester.
+Students requesting to move to a single/private room or another residence hall after the start of the fourth week of classes will be denied until the start of the new semester.